alkeshnikalje/fast-react-pizza/README.md

 # Fast React Pizza

-Fast React Pizza is a web application built using React.js, React-router-dom for routing and data loading, and Redux Toolkit for state management.
+Fast React Pizza is a web application built using React.js, React-router-dom for routing and data loading, tailwind css for styling, and Redux Toolkit for state management.
 It allows users to browse a selection of pizzas, add them to their cart, and create orders.

 ## Features